gregrickaby/gregrickaby/README.md

 <https://gregrickaby.com>

-No libraries, no frameworks, and no builds.
-Just plain 'ol HTML, CSS and JavaScript (With some linting and an Easter 🥚!)
+No libraries, frameworks, or builds.
+Just plain 'ol HTML, CSS and JavaScript (with some linting and an Easter egg! 😉)

 ---